yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 ifconfig eth0 -addr=10.23.23.2 -mask=255.255.255.0; flash -noheader 10.23.23.29:openwrt-wgt634u-2.6-squashfs.bin flash0.os

-ATTENTION: CVS jffs2 builds will brick your router (it will erase the NVRAM settings needed by CFE)
+/!\ '''ATTENTION: CVS jffs2 builds will brick your router (it will erase the NVRAM settings needed by CFE)'''

 Use one of the bin files.